QuinntinChuy/Zattendance/README.md

 ## License

-© 2024 Church of God World Mission Society.
+© 2024 The World Mission Society Church of God.
 All rights reserved.
 # Zattendance